Global Compression Commander: Plug-and-Play Inference Acceleration for High-Resolution Large Vision-Language Models: Experiments

 \subsection{Efficiency Analysis}

 Table~\ref{tab:efficiency comparisons} compares inference efficiency among SparseVLM, FasterVLM and GlobalCom$^2$.
-Unlike SparseVLM which requires explicit attention scores in LLM and is naturally incompatible with FlashAttention~\cite{Dao2022:FlashAttention}, FasterVLM and our GlobalCom$^2$ enable efficient computation before LLM decoding for efficient computation.
+SparseVLM requires explicit attention scores in LLM and is naturally incompatible with FlashAttention~\cite{Dao2022:FlashAttention}, leading to higher memory costs~\cite{wen2025token}.
+Instead, FasterVLM and our GlobalCom$^2$ enable efficient computation before LLM decoding for efficient computation.
 As a plug-and-play solution, GlobalCom$^2$ achieves superior performance-efficiency trade-offs, maintaining \textbf{90\%} of the original performance while dramatically reducing peak memory usage by \textbf{40\%} and boosting inference throughput by \textbf{$1.8\times$}.
-Detailed analysis is in Appendix Table~\ref{tab:detailed_efficiency}.